 Public transportation investments are critical for economic prosperity and the future growth of the region.
 Metro should get the greatest number of workers to and from job centers.
 Metro will support access to destinations that are essential to countywide economic vitality.

-Strategy 2.1.4: In areas that are not well-served by fixed-route service seek to complement or “right-size” transportation service by working with partners to develop an extensive range of alternative services to serve the general public.
+Strategy 2.1.4: In areas that are not well-served by fixed-route service or where geographic coverage service gaps exist, seek to complement or “right-size” transportation service by working with partners to develop an extensive range of alternative services to serve the general public.
+[Also see Matrix Note #5]

 Innovative public transportation services and delivery strategies may meet mobility needs more effectively than regular bus service does in areas not well-suited to fixed-route transit.
-Metro will seek to replace poorly performing fixed-route services under certain circumstances, to provide better connections between centers, to serve rural communities, and to seed new routes that would serve emerging markets.
+Metro will seek to replace poorly performing fixed-route services under certain circumstances, to provide better connections to, from, and between centers, to serve rural communities, and to seed new routes that would serve emerging markets.
 These services may also be less costly and more cost-effective than traditional bus service.
 Metro is exploring opportunities to expand effective and lower-cost alternatives to fixed-route bus service to a broader range of users.

 Partnerships are essential to expanding alternative services to these new users.
 A local partner organization, such as a municipality, nonprofit or business, must be actively engaged and contribute to the development and implementation of the project.
 Partnerships may include sharing the cost of community engagement, planning, equipment, contracted services, promotions, or other project elements, and may involve either cash or in-kind contributions from the partner organization.
 Local partners may also enact transit-supportive land-use policy or may make infrastructure investments that support transit.
 Metro will invite certain communities to partner on alternative services projects based on a defined set of allocation criteria.
 Metro will also create opportunities for local partners to submit alternative services project ideas for consideration.
 When considering where to implement alternative services projects, Metro will give special consideration to communities with high proportions of low-income or minority populations who depend on public transportation.